-TTFB is the time taken by a web server to respond to the request sent by the browser.
-Your hosting provider and the hosting has a great impact on this, as some providers like Cloudways use an advanced stack to overcome latency on the server level.
-Choosing the nearest data center can also help in reducing TTFB.
+Time to First Bite (TTFB) is the time taken by a web server to start responding to the request sent by the browser.
+It is directly connected to the latency of the hosting provider and the actual server your website is hosted on.
+Several providers such as Cloudways use an advanced stack to overcome the latency issue on the server level.
+Hosting your website on the data center closest to your target audience also helps in reducing TTFB.

-We can perform Render-Blocking by managing the requests to each file.
-And if we want to fetch JS file externally, then instead of fetching it from the source, it is better to align it with HTML.
+Render-Blocking is carried out by managing the requests to specific resources.
+In the case of fetching an external JS file, it should be aligned with the HTML.
+This reduces the number of requests sent out to an external server.
+In the case of CSS files, it is better to reduce/merge to align it with HTML.
 It can save trips from the external server to the user browser.
 Additionally, optimize CSS by reducing the number of CSS files.

 Minification is another parameter, which majority of the website testing tools highlight.
 Minification is the process of reducing CSS and JS files’ size by eliminating comments, white spaces and newline characters.
 Make sure to test before applying to a live website as CSS is popular in breaking the website if not implemented correctly.